cgiffard/Captionator/README.markdown

 ```

 The track is then enabled/disabled when the video fires a `timeupdate` event, or when a track mode changes.
-You can update it immediately like so:
+You can update it immediately (although Captionator handles this itself in nearly every case) like so:

 ```javascript
 captionator.rebuildCaptions(myVideo);